Tattoos, do they affect the immune system?

 We must emphasize that it is very important to take all possible health precautions when getting tattooed: decide well who we want to do it with and make sure that the tools are properly sterilized.
 We also have to follow the after care indications.

-A good example is red inks which can contain in its composition several metals such as titanium, aluminium, silicon, mercury, iron, or cadmium.
+A good example is red inks which can contain in its composition several metals such as titanium, aluminum, silicon, mercury, iron, or cadmium.

 However, the chemical composition of tattoo inks.
 We are going to distinguish them in two: